 This is not intended to be a weight loss plan or regimen, just an example that might help you to get some ideas.

 I also want to make it clear that since this inception of my 'low fat' diet, science has learned (and so have I) that fat is much more essential than previously thought.
 My low fat diet has evolved into what I call a common sense diet or a healthy diet.
 My diet now somewhat resembles the DASH Diet.

-Real juice, Cereal (I look for fiber and low sugar) with (0-2%)low fat milk and less than a teaspoon of real sugar, topped about half the time with a handful of berries.
+Real juice, Cereal (I look for fiber and low sugar) with (0-2%)low fat milk and less than a teaspoon of real sugar, topped about half the time with a handful or two of berries.
 Toast or muffin or English muffin with real butter.
 Half a cup of coffee...unsweetened and either black or with a bit of low fat milk.

 Lunch is usually one, or two, of these three...soup, salad, sandwich with a piece of fruit and WATER.

 Dinner for me, may include a salad (or soup), then a small portion (4 oz.) of meat, and one or two or even three or more vegetables, and a small portion of potatoes or rice or broccoli or rarely a potato substitute and a half cup of coffee.
 (I like coffee, water is even better).

 If you are "HUNGRY" or "STARVED" at dinner time, you might consider lots of vegetables to help fill you up.
 You might also need an afternoon snack, to help you along.
 I used to use a little low fat margarine on the veggies, I use butter now.

 I usually have a dessert of some kind.
 The dessert seems to help me to be more "satisfied".
 This "satisfied" feeling may be as much mentally satisfied as physically satisfied.

 Rarely, I will have a snack in the afternoon.
 If I do, I will have some type of health bar or a piece of fruit or berries or nuts.